General information

 Plan your repeat fills to arrive 5 to 7 days before you finish your current pack.
 Most chronic-disease medications have a 30 to 60 day supply per fill; running out unexpectedly is the most common reason people end up needing emergency-supply provisions or a 24-hour pharmacy run.

 If you're going on holiday, order an extra script before you leave.
-If your medication is on the 60-day prescription list, ask your GP to switch you over; one pharmacy run for two months of supply is usually all you need.
+If your medication is eligible for a 60-day prescription, ask your GP to switch you over; one pharmacy run for two months of supply is usually all you need.

 Frequently asked questions

-Typically $10 to $25 in metro Australia for a 90-minute to 4-hour window.
-Some pharmacies offer free same-day delivery above a $50 to $100 order threshold or for ongoing chronic-disease repeats.
-Express Post for regional addresses is $5 to $12 over 1 to 3 business days.
+Delivery fees vary by pharmacy and courier in metro Australia for a 90-minute to 4-hour window.
+Some pharmacies offer free same-day delivery above an order threshold or for ongoing chronic-disease repeats.
+Express Post for regional addresses is available over 1 to 3 business days, with the fee set by Australia Post.